CS 215 - Fundamentals of Programming II

 machine.
 (In particular, HP machines have this disabled by

 Desktop install disk ISO image can be downloaded, if you need

 to start from scratch (e.g., you have a 32-bit machine) and/or

-installation, the ISO image must be burned to a DVD or installed
+Guide.
+Note that the ISO image must be burned to a DVD or a

 Once the installation is completed, do the following: